Daksh1407/Web-Scraping-Automactic-Post-Creater/README.md

 # Web-Scraping-Automactic-Post-Creater.

+This project basically use the NEWS API to scrap the news from the website "https://www.businesstoday.in/technology/news".
+Its also create a post which integrate the news and its very benificial for the creator as well.
+Web Scrapping is also used by the companies as well to basically scrap the data like comments, customer review etc..
 Steps for set-up the software application-
 1. Install the pyhton and flask in the system.
 2. Install beauifulsoup(Python package for parsing HTML and XML documents.) which help in web scraping.
-3. check the versions and installtion in cmd with suitable commands
+3. check the versions and installtion in cmd with suitable commands __->For run the project..
-4. open in vs code and type th command in console flask run.
+1. Open in vs code and type the command in console flask run.
+2. It automatically create a post(kind of insta, twiter posts) which we can also download as well.